tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <compare>
 <james vid {% include timecode %}>

-<wbr on />The queer community has become incredibly good at finding queer subtext in movies and TV shows, whether it exists or not.
+<span visual>The queer community has become incredibly good at finding queer subtext in movies and TV shows, whether it exists or not.
 For over a century of film and television, we've probably been the most underrepresented minority in media.
-It was never illegal for a character of color to exist in a movie, but it *was* illegal, for a long time, for a queer character to exist. <wbr off /> Writers, directors, and producers could be taken to court under obscenity laws, fined and even jailed, for having the nerve to show a queer character.
+It was never illegal for a character of color to exist in a movie, but it *was* illegal, for a long time, for a queer character to exist.</span> Writers, directors, and producers could be taken to court under obscenity laws, fined and even jailed, for having the nerve to show a queer character.

-<wbr on />At the same time, it's become a culturally agreed upon fact among cis-straight people, to the point of parody, that the queer community runs Hollywood.
-The Velvet or Pink Mafia, supposedly now run by David Geffin, is even an assumed queer media cartel that inserts LGBT messaging into movies and TV shows to corrupt the youth of America. <wbr off />
+<span visual>At the same time, it's become a culturally agreed upon fact among cis-straight people, to the point of parody, that the queer community runs Hollywood.
+The Velvet or Pink Mafia, supposedly now run by David Geffin, is even an assumed queer media cartel that inserts LGBT messaging into movies and TV shows to corrupt the youth of America.</span>

 The funny thing is, this isn't entirely false.
 I mean, we're not trying to corrupt the youth of America; growing up alone in the suburbs is doing a fine job of that all on its own.